Sarim95khan/Nextjs-Projects/ecommerce-admin/README.md

 -add Zustand package for small scale state management -create a ModalStore using Zustand
-- create a provide of Store Provider ( this make sure there is no hydration error)
+- create a provider of Store Provider ( this make sure there is no hydration error)

+##Step5
+Add form from shadcnui in Modal

+##Step 6
+Adding prisma and connecting with database (docker postgres/ neon/ vercel db)